 Note that it is insufficient to measure this value at one point and it is crucial to measure as many points as possible for length issues.
-Ultimately, a non destructive system like SEAM360 is a way to ensure that the Seam Length is correct around the entire circumference of the can.
+Ultimately, a non destructive system like SEAM360 or the Auto-XTS is a way to ensure that the Seam Length is correct around the entire circumference of the can.

 How to measure Seam Length?

 - Seam length can be measured manually using a seam micrometer,

 - Since seam length is apparently unaffected by cutting the seam (double seam section saw) the measurement can be done automatically using a seam inspection software such as SEAMetal or SEAMscan.

 - 1st operation roll setup is too loose!

 - 2nd operation roll setup is too tight!

 - Worn or damaged tooling!

 The simplest way to fix excessive Seam length is to use a clearance gauge.